Menachem HaMeiri: Other works

 Menachem HaMeiri is also noted for having penned a famous work used to this very day by Jewish scribes, namely, Kiryat Sefer, a two-volume compendium outlining the rules governing the orthography that are to be adhered to when writing Torah scrolls.

 He also wrote several minor works, including a commentary to Avot whose introduction includes a recording of the chain of tradition from Moses through the Tanaim.

 The Meiri also wrote a few commentaries (Chidushim) on several tractates of the Talmud which differ to some extent from some of his positions in Beit HaBechira.
 Most of these commentaries were lost, except for the commentary on Tractate Beitza.
 In addition, a commentary on Tractate Eruvin was attributed to him, but this attribution was probably a mistake.

 Halakhic positions

 The Meiri's commentary is noted for its position on the status of gentiles in Jewish law, asserting that discriminatory laws and statements found in the Talmud applied only to the idolatrous nations of old.

 According to J. David Bleich, "the Christianity presented so favorably by Me’iri was not an orthodox Trinitarianism but a Christianity that espoused a theology formally branded heretical by the Church".
 However, Yaakov Elman argued that Bleich had no sources for this assertion.

+He wrote also that Jews are allowed to ascend the Temple Mount in Jerusalem.